whitneylsmith/FirstTryPredictingEmployeeTurnover/README.md

 ## Developing a Prediction Model
 * Logistic Regression is the statistical method used.
 This is appropriate when we are attempting to predict a binary outcome.
-* Model was able to predict 21% variance in employee turnover (Cox and Snell's pseudo R^2 = 0.21).
+* Final model was able to predict 21% variance in employee turnover (Cox and Snell's pseudo R^2 = 0.21).

 ## What wasn't included?
 * Scores on last evaluation (low generalizability, too closely related to hours worked and number of projects)